stolostron/rhacm-docs/security/create_scc_policy.md

 5. Click **Create**.

-A SCC policy is created.
+An SCC policy is created.

 #### Viewing your SCC policy from the console